grommunio/grommunio-web/plugins/pgp/js/crypto/README.md

 byte.
 Do not use a general MIME parser to recreate bytes for verification.

 Only after full decryption integrity verification should `PostalMime.parse` see the plaintext.
-Suggested options are `attachmentEncoding:'arraybuffer'`, `maxNestingDepth:32`, `maxHeadersSize:65536`, `forceRfc822Attachments:true` and `maxRfc822NestingDepth:0`.
-Sanitize HTML, block remote URLs, isolate document rendering and make attachment downloads entirely local.
+The transport uses `attachmentEncoding:'arraybuffer'`, `maxNestingDepth:32`, `maxHeadersSize:65536` and `forceRfc822Attachments:true`.
+Sanitize HTML with a dedicated DOMPurify instance, leave remote-picture blocking to the renderer, isolate document rendering and make attachment downloads entirely local.
 Unauthenticated MIME preamble/epilogue is never rendered by this parser.
 S/MIME/OpenPGP nesting is unsupported; a message must use exactly one protection protocol.